MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-provider-format.md

 After defining a custom register, you can follow the exact same steps outlined in the previous section to send a specified sequence on our emulator.

+> [!NOTE]
+> Custom register feature will soon be available on FRESNEL.

 ### Submit a circuit to Quantinuum using OpenQASM

 1. Create a quantum circuit in the [OpenQASM](https://en.wikipedia.org/wiki/OpenQASM) representation.
 For example, the following example creates a Teleportation circuit: